jomjol/AI-on-the-edge-device-docs/docs/Watermeter-specific-analog---digital-transition.md

-# Analog/Digital Transition on Watermeters
+# Analog/Digital Transition on Water Meters

-At first, for the most watermeters the default configuration should be work.
+At first, for the most water meters the default configuration should be work.
 But the digit, especially the last digit differs in some devices.

 ## "Normal" transition